 Let's start by discussing the bad news.
 Hawaii’s gambling laws leave no wiggle room when it comes to state-regulated gambling.
 Other than social poker, there are no forms of approved gambling in the state.
 There are also two US federal laws that govern the nation’s sports betting activities.
 The first is the Federal Wire Act, which prohibits US-based online sportsbook gambling throughout the United States.
 It should be noted that Tulsi Gabbard of Hawaii has co-sponsored a bill that has come to be known as the Restoration of America’s Wire Act (RAWA).
 His efforts seek to make all forms of US-based online gambling illegal.
 The bill has been introduced but has not been pushed forward as of yet.

 The second federal law that is relevant to the situation is known as PASPA or the Professional and Amateur Sports Protection Act.
-This law deals with brick and mortar bookmaker businesses, prohibiting the licensing of these types of betting services across the country with the exception of four specific states, including Nevada, Delaware, Oregon and Montana.
-The law's constitutionality has recently been challenged by the state of New Jersey, and several individuals in leadership roles with US professional sports leagues have called for changes to the law in favor of legalizing US-based sportsbook gambling opportunities.
-Nothing has come of these demonstrations of opposition to PASPA as of yet.
+This law dealt with brick and mortar bookmaker businesses, prohibiting the licensing of these types of betting services across the country with the exception of four specific states, including Nevada, Delaware, Oregon, and Montana.
+The law was repealed by the Supreme Court of the United States in 2018 giving states the right to enact sports betting laws.

 How the Federal Government's Laws Tie-In with Hawaii

 There are two primary federal laws that govern sports betting throughout the land.
-The first is the Professional and Amateur Sports Protection Act (PASPA).
-This law was enacted in 1991 and prohibits state-licensed sports betting across the country with the exception of four states: Delaware, Nevada, Montana, and Oregon.
-The second law that applies to sports betting in the US is the Federal Wire Act, which prohibits state-licensed online sports betting.
-These two laws combined ensure that there is no opportunity for the US-based sports betting industry to expand either online or offline.
+The first law that applies to sports betting in the US is the Federal Wire Act, which prohibits state-licensed online sports betting from accepting bets across state lines.